khwerhahn/MindMatrix/INSTALL.md

 ### 3. Get Your OpenAI API Key

 1. Visit [OpenAI API Keys](https://platform.openai.com/api-keys).
+2. Sign in to your account or create a new one.
-2. Create a new API key.
+3. Create a new API key.
-3. Copy the API key for use in the plugin configuration.
+4. Copy the API key for use in the plugin configuration.

 ---